didx-xyz/aries-cloudapi-python/docs/src/Common Steps.md

 The admin "wallet" is already configured as it is not a subwallet on a multi-tenant agent.
 To create subwallets for tenants, you have to use the tenant admin role.
-The permissions and routing to the correct ACA-Py instance are handled by the CloudAPI under the hood.
+The permissions and routing to the correct ACA-Py instance are handled by acapy-cloud under the hood.
 You need to provide two things:

 1. Authorization in the header: `{"x-api-key": "tenant-admin.APIKEY"}`, where `tenant-admin` is a fixed term representing the role, and `APIKEY` is the auth